-If you'd like to go deeper and learn more about winter qigong and more ways to increase your happiness, improve your immune system, feel rested and restored, and then join us every Monday evening at 7 pm CST or Tuesday morning at 10 am CST and we can practice together!
+If you'd like to go deeper and learn more about winter qigong and more ways to increase your happiness, improve your immune system, and uncover its secrets of restoration, remembrance, and rebirth, then join us for Qigong for Winter.

-To access this Free 7 minute Qigong video to increase your immune system sign up on the green banner at the top of the page.
+In the meantime, try our Free 7-minute Qigong video to increase your immune system.
+Sign up on the green banner at the top of the page.

 The key thing to remember here is to honor the wisdom of your body.
 Listen and notice the signals that tell you it's time to replenish.
 The practice of self-kindness and compassion is foundational, especially in the deep winter months.
 Patience and acceptance that you move at a slower pace will restore your vitality.